funduck/nodejs-messages/README.md

 Instead of writing text or composing a string for log every time one can store data in an object that can compose a string later when needed.
 The fastest object to store data in JavaScript is a **Map**, so I extended it with
 * setm - set multiple key-value pairs
-* clone - make a copy and set multiple key-value pairs
+* clone - make a copy and set multiple key-value pairs if arguments provided
-* toString - make formatted string out of all keys except **starting with _**
+* toString - make formatted string out of all keys except **starting with _** using [format](#format)

+## Test and example
+Run

+    npm test
+    node example.js

 ### Message not unique id
-It is useful to track log messages for one call stack, so if [format](#format) contains field **muid** then quasi unique id will be generated for every `new Message()`
+It is useful to track log messages for one call stack, so if [format](#format) contains field **muid** then quasi unique identificator will be generated for every `new Message()`
 **muid** can be printed only as positional field
-It is NOT UNIQUE to be shorter, if a really unique id is required use **rmuid** but it will be generated only for Messages created after format is set and generator is not perfect.
+Note that it is **NOT UNIQUE** to be shorter, if a really unique id is required use **rmuid** but current generator is not perfect.
+Also note that these ids are generated only if [format](#format) uses them.

 ## Format
 Format object is

     {
         fields: [{
-            field: "FIELD NAME",
+            name: "FIELD NAME",
-            len: SPACE FOR A FIELD
+            width: SPACE FOR A FIELD
         }, ...],
-        elastic: BOOLEAN
+        elasticWidth: BOOLEAN
     }

 Fields not mentioned in format are printed like this:

     key1=val1 key2=val2 ...